 - Gently unscrew the syringe from the vial adapter and dispose of the vial with the adapter still attached.
 Do not touch the syringe tip or the inside of the cap.

-- Use the reconstituted ALPROLIX™ as soon as possible, but no later than 3 hours after reconstitution.
+- Use the reconstituted ALPROLIX as soon as possible, but no later than 3 hours after reconstitution.
 Protect from direct sunlight.
 Do not refrigerate after reconstitution.

-To combine two or more vials of ALPROLIX™, follow the following pooling steps.
+To combine two or more vials of ALPROLIX, after step 12 above, follow these pooling steps:

 - Attach a separate, large luer lock syringe by turning clockwise until it is securely in place.